 National Research Council

-Briefings were held for Members of Congress and/or congressional staff on September 1-2, 1998.
-The reports were publicly released on September 3, 1998 and can be found, in their entireties, on the Web site of the National Academies Press.
+This briefing was for members of Congress and congressional staff only.
+The report was publicly released on July 23, 2014 and can be found, in its entirety, on the Web site of the National Academies Press.

 (NOTE: For additional information on the report, including a “Report in Brief” and “slideshow,” please visit the following page on the Division on Earth and Life Studies’ Web site.)